Contact

 Shopify or Magento

-As your online business grows, not only must your warehouse, team, and marketing keep pace, but your shop system must also not become a bottleneck.
+As your online business expands, it’s not just your inventory, team, and marketing that need to keep up your shop system must not become a bottleneck.

-Whether you are developing new target groups, entering international markets or significantly expanding your product range , the technical basis determines whether your growth runs smoothly or whether you have to constantly readjust.
+Whether you’re reaching new target audiences, entering international markets, or significantly expanding your product range, the technical foundation determines whether your growth runs smoothly or whether you constantly need to make adjustments.

 This is about more than just server capacity.